rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/README.md

 To view the output of the `TaskRun` we can use the `tkn` tool:

-    tkn taskrun logs taskrun-echo-hello-world
+      tkn taskrun logs

 The output should be of the form:

 <span style="color:green">[echo]</span> Hello World

-In case the `Task` takes a long time to finish, we can look at the `pods` and their status:
+In case the `Task` takes a long time to finish, the log output will be of the form:

-    oc get pods

-The output will be of the form:

     NAME                       STARTED         DURATION   STATUS
     taskrun-echo-hello-world   7 seconds ago   ---        Running(Pending)